EgeEzen/Laboratory-Work/README.md

 ## RNA-Seq-Workflow
 ### rnaseq.sh

 This folder introduces itself with a rnaseq_pe.sh bash script.
 This script takes fastq files (paired-end reads) and through a pseudo-pipe, the reads will be aligned to a human genome via HISAT2 alignment tool (1).
 Then, through SAMTOOLS the sam files will be sorted and converted to bam files (2).
-This machine-readable alignment files then will be assembled through STRINGTIE and utilizing a python script, count matrices (gene and transcript) will be the outputs (3).
+These machine-readable alignment files then will be assembled through STRINGTIE and utilizing a python script, count matrices (gene and transcript) will be the outputs (3).
 There will be no intermediate files left such as bam/sam/gtf type of files.
 From several GBs of data, we are are now left with count matrices that are can be readily given as an input to DESEQ2 Differential Expression analysis tool in R (4).

 The only difference of the rnaseq_se.sh file is that it allows the inputs of fastq files that have single-end reads.